 College is a time for education and exploration.
-You might have also noticed it’s an expensive investment.
-A big portion of that investment goes toward room and board, often to landlords who are charging higher rent because they have a built-in market around the school with limited options for places to stay.
+You might have also noticed that it’s an expensive investment – and that a big portion of that investment goes toward room and board.

-For those who qualify, buying property as a student could allow you to turn this system on its head by saving money on room and board and potentially creating an income stream for yourself after college.
-We’ll go over what you need to know to buy a house and make this happen.
+For those who qualify, buying property as a student could allow you to save money on room and board while potentially creating an income stream for yourself after college.
+We’ll go over what you need to know to buy a house as a college student.
 But first, let’s get back to basics.

 Can I Buy A House As A Student?

-If you’re in school, it may take a minute to get used to the idea of yourself as a potential real estate investor.
+If you’re in college or graduate school, it may take a minute to get used to the idea of being a potential real estate investor.
 But in reality, almost anyone who has the financial wherewithal can take out a mortgage to buy a home if they choose.

 You do have to qualify financially, and students in college – including those further along in grad school – may face several hurdles that make qualification more difficult.
-However, qualification certainly isn’t impossible.
-The rest of this article will help you become aware of those challenges before discussing moves you can make to clear obstacles from your path.
+However, mortgage qualification certainly isn’t impossible.

 Why Buy A Home In College?

-There are many reasons to consider buying a house while you’re still in school.
-Let’s run through a few of them before moving on to challenges and how to get yourself ready.
+You have many reasons to consider buying a house while you’re still in school.
+Let’s run through a few of them before moving on to challenges and how to get yourself ready for them.

 Avoid Room And Board Payments

-Depending on market conditions in the area around your university and the amount charged for rent or room and board by a landlord or the college itself, it could actually be cheaper to buy a home in the area if you qualify.
+Depending on market conditions around your university – and the amount charged for rent or room and board by a landlord or the college itself – it could actually be cheaper to buy an off-campus home in the area if you qualify.

 When trying to decide whether it’s better to rent or buy, the first thing to think about would be whether you can qualify for a mortgage at this point.
 While we’ll go over how to hop that hurdle later on, let’s assume you do qualify for now.

 The second important factor is your monthly costs.
-Based on what’s included in your rental agreement or room and board in the dormitories, you can do some math to figure out whether it’s cheaper to keep renting or by your own place.
-Here are several things to make sure you include in your calculations.
+Based on what’s included in your rental agreement or room and board in the dormitories, you can do some math to figure out whether it’s cheaper to keep renting or buy your own place.
+Here are several things to make sure you include in your calculations: